From Hungry Caterpillars to Hunger Games: Writing for Young People (11115.1)

 Given the nature of the unit, and the requirements for assessment 2, it is also essential to read widely in young people's literature across a range of readerships, genres and styles.

 There is a strong correlation in this unit between students who undertake additional reading, both from their reading list on Canvas and the body of creative texts discussed in lectures, and students who receive grades of Distinction and higher.

-Note that due to COVID-19 and social distancing requirements all classes in this unit in semester 2 2020 will be delivered online through Canvas.
-This includes lectures, tutotials, and all assessment activities.
+Note that due to COVID-19 and social distancing requirements all lectures in this unit in semester 2 2021 will be delivered online through Canvas.

 Required IT skills

 Students will be required to access and use Canvas for all assignment submission, and to keep up to date with unit information and reading lists.